Gratings on glass surfaces

 Our Solution

-According to the above mentioned challenges, the aim of the inventors was to develop a method for fast and efficient micro structuring of glass.
-The developed process uses plane laser ablation by excimer lasers using low-loss optical components and methods.
+A laser interference pattern is generated on the surface.
+High laser fluence and interference contrast result in periodic laser ablation.
 The whole beam profile of the laser is being used, resulting in higher throughput and increased efficiency and contrast.
-With the newly developed method it is possible to move the workpiece continuously, as needed in industrial production or processing.
+The interference pattern is generated by splitting the laser beam into at least two – ore more – beams.
+The phase mask is imaged by a combining lens on the surface of the material, which is processed.
+It is possible to move the workpiece continuously, as needed in industrial production or processing.
 Laser pulses are triggered whenever the workpiece has moved by one or multiple periods of the desired grating.
-Additional beam steering devices, e.g. a scanner, are not required.
-If the grating has to be tilted towards the feed direction, only the increment between two pulses has to be adjusted to the line distance in feed direction.
-Optimally, the maximum repetition rate of the laser can be used.
-With this process, it is now possible to produce micrometer gratings on work piece surfaces - especially glass surfaces – within a very short time frame.
-The produced structure can fill a predefined shape.
+With this method it is now possible to produce micrometer gratings on work piece surfaces - especially glass surfaces – within a very short time frame.
 The resulting shape then appears intensely colorful, similar to what is known from holographic markings.
-Alternatively, it can be used to define the wavelength-dependent reflection or transmission of a surface.
+Different color gratings result from different structure periods of the grating pattern.

 Advantages

-• Efficient process with a simple setup
+- Efficient process with a simple setup, without additives, high process speeds

 Applications

-• micro- and nanostructuring of surfaces, e.g. modification of reflection and transmission
+- micro- and nano-structuring of surfaces, e.g. modification of reflection and transmission

 Development Status